-Research has proven that taking up studies later in life has a positive effect on health: a study that focused on the 33 to 42 demographic found a number of benefits to their overall life, including giving up smoking, decreasing alcohol consumption and exercising more.
+The last major piece of governmental research into the positive impact on wellbeing of adult education found that taking up studies later in life has a positive effect on health: a study that focused on the 33 to 42 demographic found a number of benefits to their overall life, including giving up smoking, decreasing alcohol consumption and exercising more.

 Learning throughout life is also responsible for improved mental health, with the NHS citing a boost to self-confidence and self-esteem, the building of a sense of purpose and connecting more with others as key advantages attached to the learning of new skills.

 The UK has a significant and growing problem with adult skill shortages, which are more apparent in more technical areas.
 As a result, growth in productivity has stalled over the past decade — before the 2008 financial crash, there were average rises of 2% a year, which then dropped to just 0.3% on average each year during the decade after the crash.